-Interim land uses may occur if appropriately developed and operated and where located in areas which will not compromise the precinct provision in the longer term7.
+Interim land uses with a life after the completion of GC2018, may occur if appropriately developed and operated and where located in areas which will not compromise the achievement precinct provisions in the longer term7.

 The MEDQ may approve an interim use if it can be demonstrated that an interim use will not preclude or delay an appropriate long term use or intensity of development.